Holocaust Museum of Oporto

-The Museum is run by members of the Jewish community of Oporto whose parents, grandparents and other relatives died in the Holocaust.
+The Museum is run by members of the Jewish community of Oporto.
 Luísa Finkelstein recalls the members of her family “who were shot by firing squads after being forced to dig a mass grave".
 Deborah Walfrid relates that her grandparents “were executed in Poland, after their heads were shaved, numbers were tattooed on their arms and they were used as slave labour”.
 Eta Rabinowicz Pressman recounts how two generations of her family imprisoned in Eastern Europe died: “In one case, the porter of the building wanted to save the children but they refused and said they wanted to go with their parents.
 They also died.
 The only surviving brother was imprisoned by the Soviets in a gulag in Siberia.”
 Other members of the Jewish community here in Oporto have stories to tell about relatives who managed to escape from Treblinka or were forced to play the violin in Theresienstadt propaganda camp and even about German patriots who were accused of being unwanted aliens and assassinated.

 The Museum also has a testimony from a victim of Auschwitz's “Angel of Death” - Chaja Lassmann – who is the mother of one of the members of the Jewish Community of Oporto who run the city's Holocaust Museum.
 Chaja says she is amazed that she could have children after the repeated experiences to which she was submitted.

 In an article published in the United States of America on the importance of the Holocaust Museum of Oporto, the Portuguese writer and journalist Miriam Assor wrote that "as a daughter of the rabbi who led the Jewish community of Lisbon for 50 years, born in a country where Jews were expelled five centuries ago—and living in a Europe where more and more people hate Jews, Judaism and Israel—I am infused with a sense of security from the museum.
 It is a reminder that the phrase “Never again”—about the savage murder of 6 million Jews in a genocide designed down to the last millimetre —cannot and must not be reduced to an epigraph."